-- The following applies to riding during Night Time or during Night Time conditions: - Night Time is defined as 7:00 PM local time to 6:00 AM local time. - Night Time conditions are when vehicles would normally have their headlights on. - Night Time conditions occur when visibility is less than 1000 feet for example, fog, dust, blowing sand, etc. - If there is any doubt about visibility, operate as if it is Night Time. - Racers cannot advance under Night Time conditions without their Race Support Vehicle (RSV).
-The RSV must be immediately behind the Racer.
-Racers must be no more than 30 feet in front of the RSV at Night with no other vehicles between the Racer and RSV.
-The RSV and Racer should be viewed as a single entity under Night Time conditions. - RSV may temporarily pull alongside the Racer when conditions safely permit to conduct a handoff of normal supplies.
+- The following applies to riding during Night Time or during Night Time conditions: - Night Time is defined as 7:00 PM local time to 6:00 AM local time. - Night Time conditions are when vehicles would normally have their headlights on. - Night Time conditions occur when visibility is less than 1000 feet for example, fog, dust, blowing sand, etc. - If there is any doubt about visibility, operate as if it is Night Time. - RSV may temporarily pull alongside the Racer when conditions safely permit to conduct a handoff of normal supplies.
 The Racer must at all times be able to safely see the roadway in front of the RSV lighted by the RSV lights. - The Rules for handoffs in city traffic, mountain climbs and other difficult situations are modified during Night Time so that the bicycle never leaves the RSV headlights.
-The RSV must have all Race Signage and lighting when operating under Night Time conditions. - Each Crew Member must wear a reflective vest during Night Time Conditions. - The Racer cannot advance during Night Time without the Follow Vehicle immediately behind the Racer. - Due an extraordinary Circumstance if the Rider uses another Racers RSV it has to be notified to Race HQ - The worst case scenario for a rider who loses ones RSV during the night is to fall back (Stop and Inform Race HQ ( and Ride with the Official Sweeper Vehicle which will be with the last rider of the race .
-The time lost due to the wait will not be adjusted from race time - The Riders will not be allowed ride after 6.00 p.m across Bakamuna elephant cut off point (275 Kms from Point Pedro).
-Rider will need to be transported to the drop off point by their RSV (refer elephant cut off rules on 2.1).
+The RSV must have all Race Signage and lighting when operating under Night Time conditions. - Each Crew Member must wear a reflective vest during Night Time Conditions. - The Racer cannot advance during Night Time without the Follow Vehicle immediately behind the Racer. - Due an extraordinary Circumstance if the Rider uses another Racers RSV it has to be notified to Race HQ - The worst case scenario for a rider who loses ones RSV during the night is to fall back (Stop and Inform Race HQ (and Ride with the Official Sweeper Vehicle which will be with the last rider of the race.
+The time lost due to the wait will not be adjusted from race time - The Riders will not be allowed ride after 6.300 p.m across Lahugala elephant cut off point Rider will need to be transported to the drop off point by their RSV (refer elephant cut off rules on 2.1).
 Timing will be adjusted based on average speed up to that point.
 Final guidance will be provided at the Race briefing